drjwbaker/bitcurator-workflow/documents/2017-11-23_digitalmedia-processingworkflow.md

 - Once BitCurator boots, you are effectively in a adapted Ubuntu/Linux environment.
 On the adaptations, note for example you have lots of folders in place with software in, and - the far left icon of the top bar - that right policy is set to read-only.
 - Connect source media.
 Ensure media to be processed is write-protected when connecting media to workstation.
 BitCurator sets mount policy to ‘read-only’ by default.
 For different drive types following connection is advised:
 	- Hard drive: use hardware write blocker.
 For bare drives, also ensure that drive is placed on a surface on which it will not overheat (for example a metal sheet).
-	- Floppy drive: use on-disk write blocker tag.
+	- Floppy drive: use on-disk write blocker tag (down is not-writable)
 	- USB stick: no hardware write blocker required for pre-2016 flash drives (see Kessler & Carlton, [2014](http://ojs.jdfsl.org/index.php/jdfsl/article/view/249)).
-- Open `Forensics Tools / BitCurator Mounter` to ensure media is mounted correctly.
-In the event that 'BitCurator Mounter' does not open, try mounting the source media by clicking on it in a finder window.
-(NB: this step is not required for CDs or DVDs)
+- In the event that 'BitCurator Mounter' does not open, try mounting the source media by clicking on it in a finder window.
+- If you can't find it here, use the 'Devices' and 'USB menu in VirtualBox to connect the device to BitCurator, then repeat the finder window step.
 - Create forensic disk image in E01 format using Guymager and store in appropriate folder in file system:
-	- Open `Imaging Tools / Guymager`.
+	- Open `Imaging and Recovery` then `Guymager`.
 	- Select media, right-click, select ‘Acquire Image’.
 	- In ‘Acquire Image Screen’, enter as follows then hit Start:
 		- File Format: Expert Witness Format.